20 Million Miles to Earth

-20 Million Miles to Earth (also known as The Beast from Space) is a 1957 American horror science fiction monster film directed by Nathan Juran and starring William Hopper, Joan Taylor, and Frank Puglia.
-It was produced by Charles H. Schneer's Morningside Productions for Columbia Pictures.
-The screenplay was written by Bob Williams and Christopher Knopf from an original treatment by Charlott Knight.
-As with several other Schneer-Columbia collaborations, the film was developed to showcase the stop-motion animation of Ray Harryhausen.
+20 Million Miles to Earth (also known as The Beast from Space) is a 1957 American science-fiction monster film directed by Nathan Juran and featuring stop-motion animation by Ray Harryhausen.
+It stars William Hopper, Joan Taylor, and Frank Puglia.
+Set in Italy, the film centers on an alien lifeform from Venus that arrives via a crashed rocket, and begins rapidly growing.

+The film was produced by Charles H. Schneer's Morningside Productions for Columbia Pictures.
+The screenplay was written by Bob Williams and Christopher Knopf from an original treatment by Charlott Knight and Harryhausen.
+It was released theatrically in June 1957, to positive reviews.